magnolia-sre/magnolia-docker/README.md

 A repository containing docker images for [Magnolia CMS](http://magnolia-cms.com/).

 ## The base image
-A base image is available as a starting point for any container running Magnolia CMS.
+A base image is available as a starting point for any containers running Magnolia CMS.

 This image is based on Ubuntu 14.10, JDK 7 and Tomcat 8 and includes JDBC drivers for MySQL and PostgreSQL.